M-oster/Advanced-Ultimate-Box-Maker/README.md

 Click the center symbol   to view the hole box

 ### Sections and values
-Sections and values in the customizer on the right wondows side of the program:
+Sections and values in the customizer on the right windows side of the program:
-These sections include several parametric values to adapt the box to the requirements in an easy way and are generated from the appropriate code on the left of the editor window.
+These sections include several parametric values to adapt the box to the requirements in an easy way and are generated from the appropriate code on the left side of the editor window.

 ### Different kind of values in the customizer
 | Value | Description |